practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 using an example from my real production code: a wrapper for Typhoeus I wrote called HttpRequest.

-By the way, Gregory wrote about a related topic (what types of arguments to pass into a method) back in [Issue 2.14][2-14].
-As your objects become more sophisticated you’ll find you end up passing fewer basic object types like strings, symbols, or numbers, and more of the Argument, Selector, or Curried objects that Gregory describes.

 ### Dependencies

 > Services that the object requires from its peers so it can perform its
 > responsibilities.
 The object cannot function without these services.
 It should
 > not be possible to create the object without them.

-> ... we insist on dependencies being passed in to the constructor, but
-> notifications and adjustment can be set to defaults and reconfigured later.

 I wrote the HttpRequest class so that I could set on_success and on_failure callbacks (where Typhoeus only provides an on_complete callback) and to